grinsteindavid/mvp-wizard-campaign-creation/src/contexts/README.md

 The contexts work together to create a seamless wizard experience:

 1. `WizardContext` manages the step navigation
-2. `TrafficSourceFactory` provides the appropriate traffic source context
+2. `DataSourceFactory` provides the appropriate data source context
-3. Traffic source contexts manage the form data and validation
+3. Data source contexts manage the form data and validation

 This separation of concerns makes the code more maintainable and testable.